 Since history and social science involves the study of current events (and since students are more likely to gain their information online than from print sources), students increasingly have to apply media and news literacy skills and be aware that many websites contain written text, images, and data that have been manipulated to advance particular interests.
 Asking questions such as “What is the source of the information?”
 “Can it be verified?” helps students become more sophisticated consumers of news and opinion.

-Putting Media Literacy to Use in History and Social Science
+Putting News and Media Literacy to Use in History and Social Science

-The Massachusetts Digital Literacy and Computer Science Standards (2016) include a progression of relevant standards for media literacy for grades K-2, 3-5, 6-8, and 9-12, including,
+The framework presents grade 8 and high school standards for news and media literacy.
+In addition, the Massachusetts Digital Literacy and Computer Science Standards (2016) include a progression of relevant standards for media literacy for grades K-2, 3-5, 6-8, and 9-12, including,

 Exploring what it means to be a good digital citizen